 I work primarily with precious metals, including fine silver, sterling silver, 14 KYG, and 18 KYG.
 See below for more techniques and styles that I often use when fabricating pieces.

-- Cold and hot connections and riveting: joining two metal surfaces together with wire.
+- Soldering and connecting - cold and hot connections and riveting with wire.

-- Texture: imprinting numerous textures onto a metal sheet.
-I use a torch to heat the metal multiple times causing reticulation, hammers to form, shape and move the metal, and a rolling mill to imprint.
-All of these create a tactile surface.
+- Texture - imprinting various textures onto a metal sheet.
+I use a torch to heat the metal, hammers to form, shape and move the metal, and a rolling mill to imprint the patterns.

-- Patination: the use of liver of sulfur creates a darkened surface.
+- Patination - the use of liver of sulfur creates a darkened surface on metal.

-- Keum-boo: heat fusion of 24 kt gold foil to fine silver.
+- Keum-boo - heat fusion of 24 karate gold foil to fine silver.

-In many of my designs, I juxtapose metals with precious gemstones, minerals, and cabochons.
-These provide additional texture and visual elements such as: color pattern, depth, iridescence, luminosity, symbolic significance, and shape.
+In many of my designs, I juxtapose different metals with precious gemstones, minerals, and cabochons.
+I love to experiment with texture and visual elements such as color pattern, depth, iridescence, luminosity, shape, and symbolic significance.

 Metals are the medium for my artistic expression because they are both tactile and versatile.